stevedonovan/gentle-intro/2-structs-enums-lifetimes.md

 `map` takes whatever value the iterator returns and converts it into something else, but `filter` takes a _reference_ to that value.
-In this case, we're using `iter` so the iterator return type is `&String`.
+In this case, we're using `iter` so the iterator item type is `&String`.
 Note that `filter` receives a reference to this type.

 ```rust
 for n in vec.iter().map(|x: &String| x.len()) {...} // n is usize